Compressed Sensing with Upscaled Vector Approximate Message Passing: Introduction

-While AMP has all the above advantages, it is evidenced that when $\bA$ is not from the family of i.i.d. sub-Gaussian matrices, is even mildly ill-conditioned or is not centered, AMP becomes unstable \cite{VAMP} \cite{AMP_convergence_general_A}, \cite{UnifiedSE}.
+Despite the advantages of AMP, it is evidenced that when $\bA$ is not from the family of i.i.d. sub-Gaussian matrices, is even mildly ill-conditioned or is not centered, AMP becomes unstable \cite{VAMP} \cite{AMP_convergence_general_A}, \cite{UnifiedSE}.
 To derive an algorithm that is more robust with respect to the structure of $\bA$, while preserving the advantages of AMP, we refer to the Bayesian framework based on \textit{Expectation Propagation (EP)} \cite{Minka_EP} that aims to find an approximation to the MMSE estimate of $\bx$ in the iterative manner.
 In the context of linear inverse problems, EP has been used in many works including \cite{EP_unmixing_Altmann}, \cite{Ko_EP}, \cite{seeger_EP}, \cite{OAMP} and others, but the first work that rigorously established the error dynamics of EP was \cite{VAMP} and shortly after the work \cite{EP_Keigo}.
 In \cite{VAMP}, EP was used to derive a more general framework called \textit{Vector Approximate Message Passing (VAMP)} whose asymptotic dynamics can be described through a 1D SE given the measurement operator is right-orthogonally invariant, i.e. in the SVD\footnote{In this work we will broadly use the Singular Value Decomposition (SVD) of the measurement matrix $\bA = \bU \bS \bV^T$ as a tool to prove certain key statements and discuss important properties of algorithms.
 However, we will never use SVD in the algorithms.} of $\bA = \bU \bS \bV^T$ the right singular-vector matrix $\bV$ is Haar distributed \cite{rand_mat_methods_book}.
-Additionally, VAMP demonstrates high per-iteration improvement by utilizing powerful denoisers like BM3D \cite{BM3D} and was shown to achieve Bayes-optimal reconstruction results if the denoiser used inside of VAMP is Bayes-optimal \cite{VAMP}.
-Importantly, these results hold for any singular spectrum of $\bA$ as long as the emperical eigenvalue distribution \cite{rand_mat_methods_book} of $\bA \bA^T$ converges to a random variable with compact support \cite{VAMP}, \cite{EP_Keigo}, which is a not the case for AMP.
+VAMP demonstrates high per-iteration improvement by utilizing powerful denoisers like BM3D \cite{BM3D} and was shown to achieve Bayes-optimal reconstruction results given the denoiser is Bayes-optimal and conditioned on the fact that the replica prediction for ROI matrices is exact \cite{VAMP}.
+Importantly, these results hold for any singular spectrum of $\bA$ as long as the emperical eigenvalue distribution \cite{rand_mat_methods_book} of $\bA \bA^T$ converges to a random variable with a compact support \cite{VAMP}, \cite{EP_Keigo}.